jh-evans/readthedocs/docs/source/index.rst

 The ``switch`` on ``page`` above is an example of pattern matching, released in Java SE 17 (https://openjdk.org/jeps/406) \[2\].

-Running the above code, attempting to retrieve ``https://www.example.com/nosuchpage``, results in a 404 being returned, wrapped in a ``FailureValue``.
+Running the above, attempting to retrieve ``https://www.example.com/nosuchpage``, results in a 404 being returned, wrapped in a ``FailureValue``.

 As below, when ``getPage`` is passed ``https://www.cannotfindthisdomain.com``, an instance of ``FailureException`` is returned.